dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 How to interact with the database.
 :::

-Let's augment the code to insert a new record in the database when we greet a friend.
+Now, let's insert a record into this new table when we greet a friend.
 We'll do this with a [transactional function](../tutorials/transaction-tutorial.md).
 Copy this code into `src/operations.ts`: